tiwabhishek/linreg_model/README.md

-# Linear regression model for predicting rent in Germany based on living space(only living space.
+# Linear regression model for predicting rent in Germany based on living space(only living space).
 Everything is